markjprice/markjprice/README.md

 ## Hi there 👋, I am Mark J. Price.
 Author.
 Programmer.
 Teacher.

 - 📖 You can get my books from [Amazon](https://www.amazon.com/Mark-J-Price/e/B071DW3QGN/) or my publisher [Packt](https://subscription.packtpub.com/search?query=mark+j.+price) or any good book store.
-- 🤔 I’m currently working on the .NET 8 editions of my best selling books, [C# 12 and .NET 8 - Modern Cross-Platform Development Fundamentals](https://github.com/markjprice/cs12dotnet8/blob/main/README.md), scheduled to publish on November 14, 2023, the 2nd edition of my book, [Apps and Services with .NET 8](https://github.com/markjprice/apps-services-net8/blob/main/README.md), scheduled to publish on December 12, 2023, and *Tools and Skills for .NET 8 Pros*, coming in 2024.
+- 🤔 I’m currently working on the .NET 9 edition of my best selling book, [C# 13 and .NET 9 - Modern Cross-Platform Development Fundamentals](https://github.com/markjprice/cs13net9/blob/main/README.md), scheduled to publish on November 12, 2024.
 - 🌱 You can read a [Q&A](q-and-a.md) with me.
 - 💬 Ask me about any issues that you might be having with the code in my books.
 - 📫 How to reach me: `markjprice` is also my Gmail account name.
 - ⚡ Michelle McNamara: "It’s chaos.
 Be kind."
-- 🦣 I am on <a rel="me" href="https://tech.lgbt/@markjprice">Mastodon</a>.

 # What you should know about me